 Having plants in your yard is great, but just keeping a green lawn is expensive and depletes water resources, which is dangerous considering the massive water shortages in the US these last several years.
 Don’t water your lawn as much and instead plant trees around your house.
 You’ll want to keep them at least 10 feet away from your walls to keep their root systems from breaking into your house’s foundation.
 As they grow they’ll provide shade over the rest of your lawn, which will massively reduce the amount of water you’ll need to sustain plants down below, while cooling the entire are naturally through the plants’ transpiration processes.
 That means lower energy bills to keep your home cool in the summer, and less annoying glare through your windows.

 Most appliances will start consuming more energy as they get older because as they age parts wear out or clog with filth.
-Get your central heating and air serviced regularly and clean or replace air filters every few months to make sure that your systems don’t have to work needlessly hard.
+Get your central heating and air serviced regularly with the help of a 24 hour ac repair specialist and clean or replace air filters every few months to make sure that your systems don’t have to work needlessly hard.
+If you need to replace your hvac unit, make sure to contact an air conditioning installation contractor to install an efficient and eco-friendly unit for your home.
 The same goes for your clothes dryer.
 Dryer lint can get trapped in difficult to reach areas of your dryer well beyond your filter.
 This not only can make it function significantly less efficiently, but it can also be a fire hazard since lint is extremely flammable.

 Minimizing heat loss (or cold loss) is one of the most effective ways to reduce energy bills, since a large percentage of a home-owner’s energy bill comes directly from their climate control systems.
 There are several ways to make sure that your home is as insulated as possible.
 The easiest and most obvious way is of course to make sure that your walls, crawl space, and roof are all appropriately insulated, but that’s not where it ends; Check to ensure that window and door frames are properly sealed to prevent air leaks, and make sure that your door jambs are insulated and seal properly (you can find insulation strips at any home supply store).